About Us India - Peru

 Several trade missions/business delegations have visited Peru representing sectors such as pharmaceuticals, leather, chemicals, engineering, apparel, cotton yarn, synthetic & rayon, handicrafts, plastic, food processing, and automotive parts.
 Virtual business interactions were held on business opportunities for Indian companies with focus on sectors like medical devices, pharmaceuticals, critical health technologies, agricultural machinery, customized vehicles, leather and footwear, electronic products, technological services, textile machinery, fisheries, metal industry, services, education, healthcare and entertainment industry as well as trade and investment opportunities.

 AJE Peru has opened a subsidiary in Maharashtra, AJE India Pvt.
-Ltd. manufacturing soft beverages.
+Ltd. Manufacturing soft beverages.
 The operations started in December 2010.
 They have invested US $15 million so far and plan to increase this in the future.
 A major Peruvian company, Resemen S.A.C., which specializes in mining machinery, has opened a subsidiary in New Delhi by the name of Reliant Drilling Ltd., following a major contract it has won from Hindustan Zinc Ltd. Several other mining services companies of Peru have set up operations in India such as Opermin and AAC Mining Executors Ltd. Lubricants major Vistony has set up a plant near Rewari (Haryana) and another plant in Delhi.

 Cultural Relations

-The two countries signed a Cultural Agreement in 1987.
-ICCR sponsored troupes visited Peru and Bolivia and staged performances at prominent venues.
-ICCR sponsored Sarod group led by Mr Apratim Majumdar visited Peru from 16-20 September 2019.
-The Centro Culture India at the Embassy conducted regular classes on AYUSH (lectures and workshops on Ayurveda and Yoga and extension activities with regional organizations), Hindi and the local Quechua language, Bharatanatyam, Kathak, Painting, Hindustani Music, Bollywood and theatre for kids.
+visited Peru and Bolivia and staged performances at prominent venues.
+Three cultural groups – Bollywood, Kalarippayattu and Odissi- Hindustani music visited Peru during FY 2023-24 in order to commemorate the 60th anniversary of diplomatic relations.
+In FY 2024-25, ICCR-sponsored Kathak dance group and Kathakali group in July 2024 and January 2025 visited Peru respectively.
+The Centro Cultural India at the Embassy conducted regular classes on AYUSH (lectures and workshops on Ayurveda and Yoga and extension activities with regional organizations), Bharatanatyam, Kathak, Painting, Hindustani Music, Bollywood and theatre for kids.
 The AYUSH Information Cell, supported by Ministry of AYUSH, is promoting Ayurveda and other Indian traditional systems of medicine.
-For celebrating the 60th anniversary of establishment of diplomatic relations, ICCR sponsored Bollywood Dance group ‘Centerstage’ visited Peru from 21-26 August 2023 and performed at Barranco, Trujillo and Lima.

-The International Day of Yoga (IDY) has been celebrated every year since 2015 at iconic locations, such as Machhu Pichu, Caral Valley, Qoricancha Temple and prominent cities such as Lima, Cusco, Trujillo etc. The 8th IDY was observed in June 2022 by organising 6 events on the theme “Yoga for Humanity”.
-The 7th Ayurveda Day with “Har Din Har Ghar Ayurveda” as the main theme was celebrated on 21 October 2022 highlighting India´s wisdom in Ayurveda and its significance in daily nutrition to maintain a healthy life.
-International Day of Yoga 2023 was celebrated in Peru at the cities of Lima, Trujillo, Arequipa and Cusco.
-The principal event held at the Parque de las Leyendas witnessed a participation of more than 300 yoga enthusiasts.
+The International Day of Yoga (IDY) has been celebrated every year since 2015 at iconic locations, such as Machhu Pichu, Caral Valley, Qoricancha Temple and prominent cities such as Lima, Cusco, Trujillo etc. The 10th IDY was observed in June 2024 by organising 10 events in Lima, Ica, Trujillo, Ayacucho, Arequipa and Cusco.

 As part of Azadi Ka Amrit Mahotsav, several events have been held highlighting India’s cultural heritage, achievements, national unity, scientific and technological advancement, development partnership and contribution of diaspora.
-These included a Special India Week from 2-9 October 2021 and 4-15 August 2022.

 Indian Community